 For both datasets, we trained our dependency tree constructors with an Adam optimizer with learning rate 2e-5 for 3 epochs.
-Our relation labeling models are all trained with an Adam optimizer for 15-20 epochs.
-Learning rate is set to 2e-5, weight-decay is set to be 1e-4.1
+Our relation labeling models are all trained with an Adam optimizer until convergence.
+Learning rate is set to one of {1e-5, 2e-5, 4e-5}.